-Organizations with Active Directory can further streamline the workflow by provisioning, grouping, and setting permissions via their directories.
+Organizations with Active Directory or Single-Sign-On (SAML2) can further streamline the workflow by provisioning, grouping, and setting permissions via their directories.
 Access right is verified in multiple places, including at the point of starting a connection.
 Additional authorization can be required when a connection is attempted.
 For example, user may be required to enter the Windows or Mac account credentials of the target computer or a custom security code specific to the target computer.